 Both chatbot and conversational AI systems are designed to comprehend inputs (customer questions or issues) and generate a suitable output (solution or response).
 However, the kind of inputs and outputs differ significantly.

 Traditional chatbots can only text commands, inputs, and outputs, usually in a single language.
 They can’t comprehend or generate voice inputs or outputs.

 Conversational Artificial Intelligence, on the other hand, is capable of voice and text commands, inputs, and outputs.
 Moreover, conversational AI systems can work simultaneously in various languages while conveying the same overall logic within customer conversations.

 Let’s now focus on the different channels that you can use traditional chatbots and conversational AI solutions on:

 Conversational AI is omnichannel, making it far more versatile.
-It can be deployed in a website, voice assistant (Siri, Cortana, Google Assistant), smart speaker (Amazon’s Alexa, Google Home), virtual assistant (or intelligent virtual assistant), virtual agent, call center, and even SMS!
+It can be deployed in a website, voice assistant (Siri, Cortana, Google Assistant), smart speaker (Amazon’s Alexa, Google Home), virtual assistant (or intelligent virtual assistant), virtual agent, contact center, and even SMS!

 When it comes to how a chatbot and conversational AI platform work, there are significant differences:

 Chatbots operate on predetermined, scripted conversational flows.
 To update or revise the pre-defined script and conversational flow, you must reconfigure the chatbot.